-It would be great if you could spare some time to listen to your child read regularly and write a supportive comment every few days for them in their new reading record.
+It would be great if you could spare some time to listen to your child read regularly.
 Encouraging children to read regularly helps them to develop an enjoyment of books and also helps them to improve their writing skills.

-Below are the links to the spelling and mental Math homework for the term.
-Each week the children are given ten spellings and mental Math questions to learn.
+Below are the links to the spelling and mental maths homework for the term.
+Each week the children are given ten spellings and mental maths questions to learn.
 They will also learn more about the spelling rules and patterns within school.
 There may be some weeks where a personalised spelling list is sent out for your child to learn, in which case a paper copy of the spellings will be sent home.

-A spelling and mental Math test will take place on a Friday on the indicated date.
+A spelling and mental maths test will take place on a Friday on the indicated date.